 Sodium Carbonate, or Baked Baking Soda

 The hardest ingredient to find in ramen's extremely brief ingredient list—water, flour, alkaline salt—is the alkaline salt.
 If you have access to a large Chinese or Asian supermarket, it's very likely that you'll be able to find a kansui solution with a mixture of the two alkaline salts on its shelves, sold under the Koon Chun brand.
-But, because we wanted this recipe to be doable for as many home cooks as possible, we decided to forego the premixed kansui solution for an ingredient that is a little more accessible.
+But, because we wanted this recipe to be doable for as many home cooks as possible, we decided to forgo the premixed kansui solution for an ingredient that is a little more accessible.

 Almost 10 years ago, Harold McGee published an article in the New York Times about transforming baking soda—sodium bicarbonate—into sodium carbonate, simply by baking it in a moderately hot oven.
 Since baking soda is widely available, and the process for baking it is relatively straightforward, we decided to use baked baking soda as the alkaline salt in our recipe.